The Australian Property Market Moves in Cycles

 • Hype-driven investing is late-cycle behaviour

-In my investment report dated March 3, 2015, I wrote:
+In my investment report back in March, 2015, I wrote:

-At the time, Brisbane felt flat and uninspiring.
-It was still recovering from the GFC and the Brisbane floods.
 Prices had barely moved for years.
 Even with strong data pointing to an upturn, it took until 2019–2020 before momentum really arrived.
-Back then, rental yields of around 7% were common.
+Back then, rental yields of around 6-7% were common on the secondary market.

 In hindsight, no one could have predicted just how powerful that upswing would be.